JupiterOne-Archives/docs-old/docs/integrations/google/index.md

    - Domain Management
    - User Security Management

+NOTE: In order to ingest role and role assignment data you will need to grant this account Super Admin permissions in addition to the custom role listed above.

 #### Adding Scopes and Privileges

 Changes to the integration may include additional data ingestion requiring